srl-labs/srl-elk-lab/blog/srl-elk-lab.md

 This section is coming to reduce hassle bringing ELK stack on K8s cluster, of course, assuming ELK used for lab purposes.
 In case you would like to advance your setup and run ELK stack on top of k8s, please consider to to fine tune your resources and ELK stack by itself.
-Here you can find necessray intents:
+Here you can find necessary intents:
 1. Kibana: [Config Map](../k8s/kibana/kibana-configmap.yaml), [Deloyment](../k8s/kibana/kibana-deployment.yaml), [Service](../k8s/kibana/kibana-service.yaml)
 2. Elasticsearch: [PVC](../k8s/elasticsearch/es-log-dev-persistentvolumeclaim.yaml), [Deloyment](../k8s/elasticsearch/es-log-dev-deployment.yaml), [Service](../k8s/elasticsearch/es-log-dev-es-services.yaml), [LBL Service](../k8s/elasticsearch/es-log-dev-service.yaml)
 3. Logstash: [Deployment](../k8s/logstash/logstash-deployment.yaml), [Config Map](../k8s/logstash/logstash-configmap.yaml), [LBL Service](../k8s/logstash/logstash-service.yaml), [PVC](../k8s/logstash/logstash-pvc.yaml)

-Confugurations were tested on real K8s cluster with Calico CNI and MelalLB as load-balancer.
+Configurations were tested on real K8s cluster with Calico CNI and MelalLB as load-balancer.

 1.    srlproc can be used as well, but program name is coming as standard part syslog message.

-2. Setting number of documents to return to avoid very chatty responce for the sake fo brevity, can be used to limit documents retrieved.
+2. Setting number of documents to return to avoid very chatty response for the sake fo brevity, can be used to limit documents retrieved.

 [topology]: ../pic/toplogy.png "Lab topology"
 [index-struture]: ../pic/index_doc_structure.png "Indexed document"